How to screen tenants

 If you are going to take a criminal record into account, ask yourself: what was the offence?
 How long ago?
 Is it relevant to this tenancy?
 Has there been any evidence of rehabilitation?
 A serious recent conviction for property damage or violence is clearly relevant to a rental decision.
 A minor conviction from fifteen years ago is a very different matter and should be weighed accordingly.
 Document your reasoning either way.

 This tool covers the process well.
 But a licensed property manager brings tools, access and training that a self-managing landlord cannot easily replicate.
-Here is what sits behind the professional version of this process.
+Here is what sits behind the professional version.

 IP address conflict detection

 Professional screening software flags when multiple applications arrive from the same IP address.
-This is a classic fraud indicator: the same person submitting applications under different names or with fabricated details.
+This is a classic fraud indicator: the same person submitting applications under different names.
 Self-managing landlords using paper or email applications cannot see this at all.

 Licensed property managers receive wholesale rates from Equifax, TICA, NTD and the major portals through volume agreements.
 A self-managing landlord pays retail, which is significantly higher per check.
 Running all the recommended checks through retail channels adds up quickly.